25A31A04P3/NOTEPAD-APPLICATION/README.md

 # NOTEPAD-APPLICATION
-It is a simple notepad which we use daily
+It is a simple notepad which we use daily in our mobile